SiaFoundation/docs/hosting/setting-up-hostd/linux/other.md

   * **aarch64** - `Linux ARM64`
 * **System Updates:** Ensure that your Linux is up to date with the latest system updates, as these updates can contain important security fixes and improvements.

 * **Hardware Requirements:** Your machine must meet the minimum requirements for hosting on Sia.
 Not meeting these requirements may result in not receiving contracts from renters or risk losing Siacoins as a penalty.
-Hosting on Sia is a commitment that requires some technical knowledge and a stable setup such as:
+Hosting on Sia is a commitment that requires some technical knowledge and a stable setup, such as:

   * A Linux distro (Ubuntu, Debian, Fedora, Arch, etc)
   * A quad-core CPU